katonori/cxxtags/README.md

 What is this?
 ------------------------
 **cxxtags** is a tool to tag(index) C/C++ source files based on clang.
-The major difference from ctags is C++ support.
-C++ syntax (ex. class, namespace, template, etc.) is supported.
-And the generated tag file is a sqlite3 database file.
-So you can access tag information via sqlite3 queries.
+The major difference from ctags is C++ syntax(ex. class, namespace, template, etc.) support.

-Several IDEs(Visual Studio, Eclipse, Xcode, etc.) already have this tagging(indexing) feature though, it is tightly built-in and not portable(even though Eclipse(CDT) is a open source project). **cxxtags** aims to be light-weight and portable source code tagging system.
+Several IDEs(Visual Studio, Eclipse, Xcode, etc.) already have this tagging(indexing) feature though, those are tightly built-in and not portable(even though Eclipse(CDT) is a open source project). **cxxtags** aims to be light-weight and portable source code tagging system.

 ### Requirement
 **cxxtags** is written in C/C++ and python and based on clang indexer and sqlite3.
 You need stuffs listed